Ans Westra: Westra Museum

 On 20 April 2016, a museum in Wellington was established, dedicated to Westra's work.
+This was in association with the dealer gallery Suite.
+In 2024 Suite Gallery set up a repository of Westra's belongings with the intention to hold exhibitions and community events.

 Criticism

 Westra faced criticism for her ownership of her images of Māori, that she built her career on images of Māori and that the subjects and their relations are not able to use the photographs without asking Westra for permission.
 The content being through a Pākehā gaze is also criticised including the controversy of Washday at the Pa.
+Another criticism was that Westra did not always stop to record the names of the people whose photographs she took.
+An attempt to rectify this, in 2024, involved the Suite Gallery in Wellington and Westra's family.
+Photos taken by Westra, appearing on bill boards and on social media in Wellington, encouraged people to get in touch if they knew the identities of the sitters.